cameronglegg/stirlingdocs/docs/purchasing.md

 ## Expectations

-Is is Expected that the purchaser will
+It is expected that the purchaser will

 * Maintain Supplier lists
 * Maintain Pricing Information